kodekloudhub/Vault-Associate/docs/03-vault-architecture/15-lab-vault-configuration-file.md

     > no configuration

-    Vault will use the default handler when no configuration is present, which is actually "shamir".
+    Vault will use the default handler when no configuration is present.
 This does not require any custom settings so a stanza isn't required.

     </details>
     </details>